 Have you always wanted to put on a show at the Buskirk-Chumley Theater?
 Do you dream of starting your own dance company?
 Do you aspire to bring your favorite musician to your favorite stage?
 Do you know just the movies to build the next Bloomington film festival?
 The Arts Start Up Seminar connects the expertise of the BCT staff and partners to community members who want to create the next big thing in Bloomington.
 Applying the philosophy and business approach of entrepreneurship and the startup industry, the seminar is an annual day-long workshop, usually held in the spring, that offers enterprising artists, organizers, and promoters the opportunity to learn the basics of imagining, planning, and executing a successful event.

-Arts Start Up Competition Timeline:
+Spring Arts Start Up Seminar Timeline:

 - March – Seminar is hosted by BCT staff and community partners.